misaelnieto/collective.recipe.supervisor/collective/recipe/supervisor/README.txt

    If not given the redirect_stderr defaults to false.
    If not given the directory option defaults to the directory containing the the command.
+   The optional process_opts argument sets additional options on the proccess in the supervisord configuration.
+   It has to be given between ``()`` and must contain options in ``key=value`` format with spaces only for separating options - ie.: (autostart=false startsecs=10).
    The optional user argument gives the userid that the process should be run as (if supervisord is run as root).